Contents

 - The video was The Internet Used to Be a Place

-- The idea caught me more than the video, itself, although its worth watching, too
+- The idea caught me more than the video, itself, although the video is worth a watch too

-- I grew up in the time before smartphones when the Internet did ‘live in a room’, so to speak, and those were better, healthier times, not just for me but everybody since the advent of the smartphone and especially infinite scroll social media apps
+- I grew up in the time before smartphones when the Internet did ‘live in a room’, so to speak, and those were better, healthier times, not just for me but everybody, since the advent of the smartphone and especially infinite scroll social media apps had not yet happened

 - It got me thinking about how to begin moving the addictive part of the Internet back into a room and onto a computer that I wouldn’t always have with me and so help me break bad habits